witnet/elliptic-curve-solidity/README.md

 }
 ```

-The cost for a key derivation operation in Secp256k1 is around 550k gas.
+The cost of a key derivation operation in Secp256k1 is around 550k gas.

 ```bash
 ·--------------------------------------------------|--------------------------·